Continuing Education Activity

 - Describe interprofessional team strategies for improving care coordination and communication to advance Lesch Nyhan syndrome and improve outcomes.

 Lesch Nyhan syndrome is an X-linked recessive disorder resulting from mutation of the HPRT1 gene, located at a q26-27 position on the long arm of the X chromosome.
 Though only a single gene is associated with this syndrome, over 600 mutations have been identified, each leading to varying levels of severity of clinical presentations making HPRT enzyme deficiency a spectrum rather than a single disease.
 Males who receive the defective X chromosome from the carrier mothers manifest the disease.
-Females are mostly carriers but may develop the disease if the healthy X chromosome undergoes lionization, and defective X chromosome is expressed phenotypically.
+Females are mostly carriers but may develop the disease if the healthy X chromosome undergoes lionization, and the defective X chromosome is expressed phenotypically.

 HPRT enzyme catalyzes the conversion of hypoxanthine and guanine into IMP and GMP, respectively, through the purine salvage pathway.
 This step utilizes PRPP as a cosubstrate.
 HPRT deficiency causes the accumulation of hypoxanthine and guanine by dual mechanisms, (1) Decreased utilization for purine synthesis, and (2) increased availability of PRPP to be used for the synthesis of IMP by the Denovo pathway, which is then converted to hypoxanthine and eventually into uric acid.
 Excess uric acid is known to precipitate in kidneys and joints, resulting in renal calculi and tophi.

 The exact pathophysiology of neurological complications in Lesch Nyhan syndrome is unknown.
 Hyperuricemia is not proposed as a possible mechanism as the less severe variants of HPRT deficiency do not show neurological complications.
 GTP is necessary for the activation of dopamine receptors.
 A relative deficiency of GTP in HPRT deficiency, resulting in decreased dopamine receptor activation, is proposed as the likely mechanism.
 Regions of the brain with high dopamine receptor concentration (caudate nucleus, putamen, and nucleus accumbens ) are the most affected resulting in symptoms.
-PET scans of dopamine function have shown changes in neurotransmitters and their metabolites in CSF.
+PET scans of dopamine function have shown changes in neurotransmitters and their metabolites in the cerebrospinal fluid.

 History and Physical